 We sought to determine whether Al distributions affected the proton solubilities.
-Figure 4c illustrates the average distances of the framework protons to the AFI pore center in all four 2H-AFI configurations (i.e. a distance to the center of 0 Å would be the center of the pore).
+Figure 5d illustrates the average distances of the framework protons to the AFI pore center in all four 2H-AFI configurations (i.e. a distance to the center of 0 Å would be the center of the pore).
 At 1 H2O u.c.-1, we note large distance values indicating protons remain close to the framework.
-We also find that single waters do not appreciably protonate.
 As the water loading increases, the average distance in all configurations decreases, indicating protonation of adsorbed water and solvation into the cluster.
-This observation aligns with previous literature at high Si/Al ratios,30 and work in faujasite46 which reported similar trends of proton solvation assisted by coadsorbed water.
+This observation aligns with previous literature at high Si/Al ratios, 30 and in faujasite 46 which reported similar trends of proton solvation assisted by coadsorbed water.
 We noticed that all Al distributions exhibit a similar trend in proton distance with near-saturation loadings having average proton locations closest to the pore center.
 These data would indicate that protons solvate near the center of the pore more frequently on average when there are sufficient water molecules adsorbed.
-Solubility does not appear to depend on the relative position of the acid sites under these conditions, but this opens questions into whether different pore topologies or temperatures could be used to change the framework-proton distance.
+We did not find solubility to depend appreciably on the relative position of the acid sites under these conditions, but this opens questions into whether different pore topologies or temperatures could be used to control proton location.

 Vibrational spectra of adsorbed water.
 We interrogated the hydrogen bond strength as a function of water loading by comparing water bending and stretching modes.
-These modes were compared by calculating the vibrational density of state (vDOS) which is shown in Figure 5.
-The dashed lines denote literature values for the vibrational frequencies of both liquid water and water vapor.34 We observed shifts in the bending and stretching modes as water loading increased and as we changed aluminum distribution.
+These modes were compared by calculating the vibrational density of state (vDOS) which is shown in Figure 6. vDOS spectra were obtained using an in-house python module based on the atomic velocities using established techniques.
+The dashed lines denote literature values for the vibrational frequencies of both liquid water and water vapor.
+We observed shifts in the bending and stretching modes as water loading increased and as we changed aluminum distribution.
 As the water loading increased, both the frequencies associated with bending and stretching modes exhibited broader peak profiles, while remaining within a reasonable range that would be expected for water.
 The observed range of bending and stretching vibrational frequencies further indicates that our MLFF strategy captures the intermolecular forces present in water.
 At the saturation loading, we observed a shift in the stretching peak from 3746 cm-1 to 3448 cm-1 as the Al-Al distance increased.
-A decrease in the stretching peak has been shown to describe stronger hydrogen bonding.65 These data indicate that disparate Al sites that nucleate extended water clusters form stronger hydrogen bonding networks than proximal Al sites.
+A decrease in the stretching peak has been shown to describe stronger hydrogen bonding.
+68 These data indicate that disparate Al sites that nucleate extended water clusters form stronger hydrogen bonding networks than proximal Al sites.